 Whipworms are primarily common in dogs, but cats also have problems with them.
 It is hard to notice them because they are tiny.
 They are 45-75mm long.
 They can live in water, food, and soil.
 Once the cat swallows the eggs, they make their way into the intestine of cats and take three months to hatch.
 The cat digests food, and these worms feed off the nutrients.

 Symptoms of whipworms include dehydration, blood in the stool, anemia, weight loss, large bowel diarrhea, and inflammatory bowel syndrome.
 Other than those common worm types, there are also not-so-common types that can cause serious health problems.
 Those worm types include stomach worms, lungworms, bladder worms, liver flukes, and heartworms.

-Also Read: Best Cat Shampoo – Top Option in the Market
+Also Read: Best Cat Shampoo – Top Reviews in the Market

 How Do Cats Get Worms?

 Mostly, cats get worms by contact with infected feces or parasite eggs.
 Of course, cats do not eat those, but they do not need to eat those to get worms.
 Cats can get infected by walking through an infected area.
 Since cats groom themselves almost constantly, they pick the eggs or fecal particles with their tongue by licking their fur and feet after walking through those areas.